First Time Boarding Your Dog? Here’s Everything You Need To Know!

 What To Pack

-Always check what the facility provides for your pup – bed, blanket, food, etc. and what you can bring – toys, bed, blanket, food, treats, bones, leash, harness, etc.
+Always check what the facility provides for your pup – bed, blanket, food, medication, etc. and what you can bring – toys, bed, blanket, food, treats, bones, leash, harness, etc. The AKC offers this top 5 things to pack when boarding your pup.

 The biggest item to bring is food.
 It may be tempting to use the facilities food because it is usually included in the boarding fee, but upset stomachs are not fun for anyone to deal with.
 Your dog is already being put in a new environment that may be stressful for them, adding a different diet can cause more issues.
 Put the food in a re-sealable container or plastic bag and bring enough for the duration of your dog’s stay.
 Leave instructions as to how much kibble your dog gets per day and what time of day they usual eat.